Quiet the Mind — Online Golf Psychology Coaching

 3) Decision Frames & Shot Intention

 Every shot runs through a minimal frame: target → window → speed → commitment.
 Then a single intention that lives for ten seconds.
-Simple enough to survive stress.

 4) Pressure Ladders